gytdau/website/books.md

 I am against the slavish scholarly pursuit that reading is often associated with.
 But I am all for books as a limitless tap into some of the best thinking our species has produced.

-With that in mind, tread lightly.
-I have only begun to read half of these, and of those, I have only grokked a fraction.
+Generally, I've read less than half of these books.
 Books are dense and cheap, and my temperament to be slightly impatient with written content makes me a fan of the [massive input style of learning.](https://nintil.com/massive-input-spaced-repetition)

 <p class="exceptional">Books marked with ● were especially great</p>
 <table>